oscar-system/Oscar.jl/README.md

 ```julia
 groebner_walk(I, lex(R), default_ordering(R)) # compute the Groebner basis
 ```

+Additionally, there are certain special ideals provided that are used for benchmarking of this module.

 ## Status
 At the moment, the standard walk by Collart, Kalkbrener and Mall (1997) and the generic walk by Fukuda et al. (2007) are implemented.